Early Intervention Program

 How to Apply

 If you are interested in applying for an internship opportunity, please complete the Intern Contact From Update and email it to email@example.com , along with your resume.
+If you are looking for an internship for the Spring semester please apply by the end of October, and if you are looking for an internship for the Summer or Fall semester apply by April.
 URI Career Services offers a Resume Writing Handout for help with resume preparation.

 What do EI Interns Do?